 Is falafel healthy?

-Sadly traditional falafel isn’t really very healthy, as despite containing great ingredients it’s usually deep fried.
-By making baked falafel you won’t get that amazing crust on your falafel but you’ll still get a very tasty meal that’s much healthier.
+By baking your falafel instead you won't get that amazing crust on your falafel but you'll still get a very tasty meal that's much healthier.

 If you make this baked cauliflower falafel it's even better for you as it has a portion of veg added.